Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.30

+- Add menu for celebrations food notice in Tools.
 - Improve weekly parashah description box to have access to the tools for the study.
 - Improve weekly parashah description box to have a screenshot button.